Smoked venison sounds like it should be awful — if you’re used to smoking pork.

 Now put your venison and any remaining cure into a big bag and set it in the fridge.
 How long?
 Two days per pound of venison.
 Then rinse the meat off, pat it dry and, if you want, let it sit uncovered in the fridge an extra day.
 You can skip this if you want, but it helps make the meat smokier.

 Then you smoke the meat slow and low until the thickest part hits the temperature you want.
 I prefer 130 to 135°F. How do you know?
 You need an internal probe thermometer.
-I happen to have one that comes with the Traeger Timberline smoker I have grown quite fond of.
+I happen to have one that comes with the Traeger I use.

 Wood choice is your own.
 I prefer fruit woods, but will use oak or hickory, too, depending on my mood.
 (The Traeger has all sorts of wood pellets you can use.)